 Lending and borrowing are useful ideas to express when you are conversing in Spanish but, of course, you’ll need to be careful with prestar, prestado and préstamo.

-When you next get an opportunity, see if you can ask someone if you can lend something from them with prestar, or talk about something borrowed with prestado, or even mention the last time you borrowed something without asking permission with tomar prestado.
+When you next get an opportunity, ask someone if you can borrow something from them with prestar, or talk about something borrowed with prestado, discuss a loan with préstamo, or even mention the last time you borrowed something without asking permission with tomar prestado.

-How else can you use prestar, prestado, or préstamo to express leaning and borrowing in Spanish?
+How else can you use prestar, prestado, or préstamo to express lending and borrowing in Spanish?